pure-data/pddp/keyboard-interaction/shortcuts.md

 ## console
 * `cmd + r` to show/hide Pd window/console

+---

-here are 3 videos displaying these and more mechanisms of "intelligent patching":
+here are videos demonstrating the mechanisms of "intelligent patching":
 * https://vimeo.com/273707442
 * https://vimeo.com/279631360
 * https://vimeo.com/340437816

-and here is more discussion and context around these developments on the vanilla side:
+and here is more discussion and context around these features on the technical siede (⚠️ this is just a reference here while editing - will remove this for the actual documentation obviously):
 * https://github.com/pure-data/pure-data/pull/575